Polish–Soviet War: Kiev offensive

 This Polish thrust into Ukraine was met with Red Army counterattacks from 29 May.
 By that time, Yegorov's Southwestern Front had been considerably reinforced and he initiated an assault maneuver in the Kiev area.

 Semyon Budyonny's 1st Cavalry Army (Konarmia) conducted repeated attacks and broke the Polish–Ukrainian front on 5 June.
 The Soviets deployed mobile cavalry units to disrupt the Polish rearguard and target communications and logistics.
 By 10 June, the Polish armies were in retreat along the entire front.
-Following Piłsudski's order, General Rydz-Śmigły, with the Polish and Ukrainian troops under his command, abandoned Kiev (the city was not being attacked) to the Red Army.
+Following Piłsudski's order, Rydz-Śmigły, with the Polish and Ukrainian troops under his command, abandoned Kiev (the city was not being attacked) to the Red Army.

 Soviet victories

 On 29 April 1920, the Central Committee of the Bolshevik Communist Party of Russia appealed for volunteers for the war with Poland, to defend the Russian republic against a Polish usurpation.
 The first units of the volunteer army departed Moscow and headed for the front on 6 May.
 On 9 May, the Soviet newspaper Pravda printed an article "Go West!" (На Запад!): "Through the corpse of White Poland lies the way to the World Inferno.
 On bayonets, we will carry happiness and peace to working humanity".
-On 30 May 1920 General Aleksei Brusilov, the last tsarist commander-in-chief, published in Pravda an appeal "To all former officers, wherever they may be", encouraging them to forgive past grievances and join the Red Army.
+On 30 May 1920, General Aleksei Brusilov, the last Tsarist commander-in-chief, published in Pravda an appeal titled "To All Former Officers, Wherever They Might Be", in which he encouraged anti-Bolshevik Russians to forgive past grievances and join the Red Army.
 Brusilov considered it a patriotic duty of all Russian officers to enlist with the Bolshevik government, which he thought to be defending Russia against foreign invaders.
 Lenin understood the importance of the appeal to Russian nationalism.
-The Soviet Russia's counteroffensive was indeed boosted by Brusilov's involvement: 14,000 officers and over 100,000 soldiers of lower ranks enlisted in or returned to the Red Army; thousands of civilian volunteers contributed to the war effort as well.
+The Soviet counteroffensive was indeed boosted by Brusilov's call: 14,000 former Imperial Russian Army officers and over 100,000 soldiers of lower ranks enlisted in or returned to the Red Army.
+Thousands of civilian volunteers also contributed to the war effort.

 The 3rd Army and other Polish formations avoided destruction in the course of their long retreat from the Kiev frontier, but remained tied down in western Ukraine.
 They could not support the Polish northern front and reinforce, as planned by Piłsudski, the defences at the Avuta River.